troyvassalotti/troyv.dev/src/posts/finding-new-in-the-old.md

 My old process was to periodically download them to my laptop and organize them locally in folders named by genres (or percentage complete as a song).
 Then, when I am in the mood to write for a longer period of time, I create a Guitar Pro 5 session and tab it all out - guitars, drums, bass, you name it.

-This Rube Goldberg machine of song writing got the best of me, so I finally made a better system through the use of a Sync.com account, automatic uploads to the cloud for each video/photo, and subsequent categorization with those aptly named folders that now live in the data atmosphere.
+This Rube Goldberg machine of songwriting got the best of me, so I finally made a better system through the use of a Sync.com account, automatic uploads to the cloud for each video/photo, and subsequent categorization with those aptly named folders that now live in the data atmosphere.

 Things get lost though; with hundreds of ideas living in video form, I don't have the time or desire to make a full-blown song out of all of them.
 Hell, some are real blasts from the past to a time when I was about 30lbs heavier and didn't know a soul patch looked terrible on a high schooler.